 The Departmental Honors Program provides qualified students the opportunity to complete a two-semester, six-credit research project under the supervision of a faculty advisor.
 Each Honors project culminates in a thesis and oral defense.
 Completing an Honors project can be one of the most academically rewarding experiences of a student's undergraduate career.

 A number of departments award only one level of Honors (rather than Honors, High and Highest).
 For Honors students in the class of 2020, these departments are:

 Biology, Chemistry, Computer Science, Economics, English, Film & Media Studies, Government, Linguistics, International Relations, Kinesiology and Health Sciences, Mathematics, Neuroscience, Physics, Psychological Sciences, Public Policy, and Sociology.

-Students can also generate funds to support their Departmental Honors project by completing an Honors Fellowship.
-Students are eligible for $6,000.
+Students can also generate funds to support pre-honors summer research for their Departmental Honors project by completing an Honors Fellowship.
+Students are eligible for up to $6,000.

 Planning for Honors:

 - Almost Finished?
 Answers to some last-minute questions